B. Application process and enrollment

-If your systems uses letters instead of numbers, please map them to a numerical scale.
+If your system uses letters instead of numbers, please transcribe them into a numerical scale.
 Use the Grade Point Average.

 - US universities typically use a letter system from A to F, but you need at least a D to pass.
 You would map this according to the following table:

 Application procedures at German universities require the complete educational background of an applicant.
 For admission and enrollment at the Friedrich Schiller University Jena, your full educational record is needed - starting from elementary school until today.
 For this reason, we ask you to provide every academic level and degree you have obtained in your CV.

 show Content B 12.
 I have previously changed my field of study.
 Do I have to provide any documents in this case?

 If you have changed your field or course of studies, please provide information about this time and - if applicable -a transcript of records for the courses you attended within the cancelled or changed program.
 A short description of the reasons for changing your studies will be needed as well.

 If you are interested in applying for an Abbe School of Photonics scholarship, please upload two academic letters of recommendation from your current or former professors.
 Please make sure that they contain your professors' signature, a date, and the official headline or stamp of your university.